MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ## Instructions

 In this lab, you deploy and manage an app using Azure Container Apps.
-To achieve the solution requirements, you configure Azure Container Registry, Azure Container Apps, and an Azure Pipelines as the primary resources.
+To implement the solution, you configure Azure Container Registry, Azure Container Apps, Azure Pipelines and a collection of other resources.

 By the end of this lab, you're able to: